 Who is a CMG Financial loan good for?

 CMG Financial might be worth considering for first-time homebuyers or people looking for a range of loan options.
-You can apply for the most common types of mortgages through CMG Financial, and depending on mortgage type, you may be able to further customize your loan with term lengths ranging from 10 to 30 years.
+You can apply for the most common types of mortgages through CMG Financial, and depending on mortgage type, you may be able to further customize your loan term lengths.

 About the author: Lindsay VanSomeren is a freelance writer living in Kirkland, Washington.
 She has been a professional dogsled racer, a wildlife researcher, and a participant in the National Spelling Bee.
 She writes for websites such a… Read more.